Two young women, guns, fast cars and America. The ultimate movie wet dream?

 If that was the intention for this universally western-themed anime series, then Gunsmith Cats is just the ticket.
 Takeshi Mori’s anime adaption – an original story using Kenichi Sonoda’s characters from the manga – is painfully short at only 3 episodes.
 But that alone is testament to how good they are.

-Rally Vincent and Minnie May run a gun shop in Chicago – the titular Gunsmith Cats – but both are also bounty hunters, and thus the stories develop around that.
+Rally Vincent and Minnie May run an illegal gun shop in Chicago – the titular Gunsmith Cats – and serve as bounty hunters by night.
 Rally is the firearm expert, while May is the explosives nut.
 Both are coerced into working with the ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) to preserve both their business and livelihoods.
 The results are crazy and colourful cop-related action that is simply great fun to watch.

 Some may recognise Rally from another anime one-shot Riding Bean, although with blonde hair, not the dark hair she has here.
 Both are indeed one and the same, and the character Bean Bandit eventually appears in the manga; Gunsmith Cats was created (and Rally altered) due to Sonoda not having the rights to Bandit for a time due to a dispute following Riding Bean.
 Sadly, his character is not in the anime.
 There is however a Kickstarter to release Riding Bean on Blu-Ray which has already achieved the initial funding required.